The route MyWay produced doesn't look correct?

 Problem description

-With access to the most up-to-date maps, addresses, and places databases from Google Maps, Mapbox, Here, and OpenStreetMap, we build a route based on hundreds of parameters and many stop settings (like stops priorities and time windows) as well as route optimization settings like allowing u-turns, roadside, etc. All those settings may significantly affect an optimized route, so we recommend sticking to default settings (Optimization type, Any Road Side, Snap Location to the Road, and Allow U-turns), all turned on if you want to get the "most optimal route ever".
-However, sometimes having some of those settings changed to your specific needs might serve you better.
+The route optimization algorithms build a route based on hundreds of parameters and take all stop settings (like stop priorities and time windows) into account.
+Those algorithms also consider specific route settings like allowing u-turns, roadside, etc. as well as road conditions, vehicle capacity constraints, left turns, tolls, tunnels, traffic, and even weather conditions.
+All those settings combined may significantly affect an optimized route, and we recommend sticking to default settings (Any Road Side, Snap Location to the Road, and Allow U-turns) if you want to get the "most optimal route ever".
+However, sometimes changing some of those settings to your specific needs might serve you better.
 Even if it increases the route distance, it can provide you with much convenience in return.

 Why does my route not look "optimal"?